antoinegourtay/antoinegourtay/README.md

 - 📍 I'm based in Nantes
 - 🔭 I’m currently working at Baludik !
 And also on nice side projects 🤫
-- 🌱 I’m currently learning a lot of thisn especially about machine learning and IA algorithms
+- 🌱 I’m currently learning a lot of things especially about machine learning and IA algorithms